Alpha-synuclein: Clinical significance

 The aggregation mechanism of alpha-synuclein is uncertain.
 There is evidence of a structured intermediate rich in beta structure that can be the precursor of aggregation and, ultimately, Lewy bodies.
 A single molecule study in 2008 suggests alpha-synuclein exists as a mix of unstructured, alpha-helix, and beta-sheet-rich conformers in equilibrium.
 Mutations or buffer conditions known to improve aggregation strongly increase the population of the beta conformer, thus suggesting this could be a conformation related to pathogenic aggregation.
 One theory is that the majority of alpha-synuclein aggregates are located in the presynapse as smaller deposits which causes synaptic dysfunction.
 Among the strategies for treating synucleinopathies are compounds that inhibit aggregation of alpha-synuclein.
 It has been shown that the small molecule cuminaldehyde inhibits fibrillation of alpha-synuclein.

 The Epstein-Barr virus has been implicated in these disorders.

 In rare cases of familial forms of Parkinson's disease, there is a mutation in the gene coding for alpha-synuclein.
 Five point mutations have been identified thus far: A53T, A30P, E46K, H50Q, and G51D; however, in total, nineteen mutations in the SNCA gene have been associated with parkinsonism: A18T, A29S, A53E, A53V, E57A, V15A, T72M, L8I, V15D, M127I, P117S, M5T, G93A, E83Q, and A30G.

 It has been reported that some mutations influence the initiation and amplification steps of the aggregation process.
 Genomic duplication and triplication of the gene appear to be a rare cause of Parkinson's disease in other lineages, although more common than point mutations.
 Hence certain mutations of alpha-synuclein may cause it to form amyloid-like fibrils that contribute to Parkinson's disease.
 Over-expression of human wild-type or A53T-mutant alpha-synuclein in primates drives deposition of alpha-synuclein in the ventral midbrain, degeneration of the dopaminergic system and impaired motor performance.
+Although the accumulation and aggregation of alpha-synuclein in most Parkinson's disease patients primarily result from posttranscriptional mechanisms, targeting its production remains a potential therapeutic approach.
+Research indicates that microRNA-7 and the naturally occurring small molecule quercetin can reduce alpha-synuclein levels under experimental conditions.

 Certain sections of the alpha-synuclein protein may play a role in the tauopathies.